0x59656e/conf-and-dot-files/README.md

-# Just another repository for managing configuration/dot files.
+# Just a repository for managing configuration/dot files.